Tigers vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Tigers have posted a mark of 2-2.
+- In five games over the last 10 matchups when favored by bookmakers, the Tigers have a record of 4-1.

-- In their last 10 games with an over/under, the Tigers and their opponents have combined to eclipse the total two times.
+- In their last 10 games with a total, the Tigers and their opponents have combined to hit the over three times.

-- Bookmakers have not posted a spread in any of the Tigers' past 10 games.
-Detroit and its opponent have fallen short of the over/under in three games in a row, with the average total set by oddsmakers during that stretch being 8.7.

 Tigers Betting Records & Stats